In 'jihad' for nationalism, Islamic group plans an Indonesian car

 By Randy Fabi

-PALEMBANG, Indonesia Fed up with capitalists plundering Indonesia's riches, members of the country's second-largest Islamic group have drawn up plans to launch a "people's power" movement.
+PALEMBANG, Indonesia, June 23 Fed up with capitalists plundering Indonesia's riches, members of the country's second-largest Islamic group have drawn up plans to launch a "people's power" movement.

 On top of their list: build a national car.